alfonsof/azure-java-examples/azureblobstoragemove/README.md

 This folder contains a Java application example that handles Blob storage on Microsoft Azure.

-Move a file from a Blob Storage container to another Blob Storage container.
+Move a Blob from a Blob Storage container to another Blob Storage container.

 ## Requirements